 In his speech, Norris first thanked the Emperor for the opportunity to further serve, and the challenge set before him.
 After thanking and greeting those who'd gathered for the formation of the Domain government, Norris spoke seriously about putting all the unpleasantness behind as the Domain moved forward to enjoy an unprecedented opening of trade and travel.
 As the speeches began, Mikah wandered and mingled with the crowd, keeping her eyes and ears open.
 Zach remained closer to the Arch Duke as Norris mingled himself.
 He used the chair, from time to time, to raise his head to the level it would have been at if he were standing.
 A bit concerned the amorous Marquis who'd chased her earlier in the week would be there, Inger was pleased to find he was not as she too mingled with the crowd.
 She looked for possible opportunities to distract attendees if she thought doing so might lead them to spilling some comment they'd regret.

-Aali was playing the shadow game, looking in on the Arch Duke's close encounters and out to scan the gathered delegates too.
+Aali was playing the shadow game, both "looking in on the Arch Duke's close encounters" and "out to scan the gathered delegates too".
 Aiden shadowed Norris at a respectable and discrete distance while Zimzod played the odd angle working the perimeter.
 It would be bad to watch the center while the doors were left open.
 Rather than being immune to the party, all of the team members had encounters.
 Aiden likely had the most as he was repeatedly greeted and congratulated on his elevation.
 Despite the well wishes, the most memorable "greetings" he received were a very frosty and borderline hostile congratulations from an Ambassador of the Sword Worlds Confederation.
 Of course, this was not a surprise given his service history, even if a peace treaty was signed.
 Considering that discretion was the better part of valor, Aiden responded as painfully politely as he could.
 Sadly, Aiden was made of more blunt matter, and stuttered a bit over his attempt to be the better man.
 In the end, the diplomats scorned his comments, wondering out loud how a fool like that managed to get knighted, or even survive the war at all?

 Rol took an anthropologic approach, looking for others who, like the crew, didn't quite seem to fit in.
 Perhaps more nervous about being in the group, especially if they were moving toward the Arch Duke or the other significant dignitaries.
 And as he watched, Rol picked up on a handful of nondescript men in plain grey suits wandering around but not engaging.
 Passing clusters of people by rather than joining in or talking to anyone.
 Of more concern, the men seemed to operate completely independently even though they were obviously related.
 As he started keeping a tab on the men, he noted that 'not once' did one stop any of the servers that appeared once the speeches were done with light drinks and finger food.